Anurag96/Anurag96.github.io/README.md

   </div>
   ```

+  The parameters for flex are:
+  -  display:flex
+  -  flex-direction:column
+  -  justify-content:center
+  -  align-items:center

   Conclusion:
   - When you are concerned about the content size, use FLEX box
   - When you wanna create GRID, then use the GRID